cmaloney/dcos-docs/_pages/overview/concepts.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-This page contains terms and definitions for the Mesosphere DCOS.
+This page contains terms and definitions for the Mesosphere DC/OS.

 ### Admin router
 The admin router runs on the DC/OS master servers to provide a proxy for the admin parts of the cluster.